WEC-Sim/WEC-Sim/source/code_structure.rst

 Available constraint properties, default values, and functions can be found by typing ``doc constraintClass`` in the MATLAB command window, or opening the `constraintClass.m` file in ``//WEC-Sim/source/objects`` directory by typing ``open constraintClass`` in MATLAB Command Window.

-Refer to the following section for more information about WEC-Sim `Constraint and PTO Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html#constraint-and-pto-features>`_.
+Refer to the following section for more information about WEC-Sim `Constraint Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html#constraint-and-pto-features>`_.

 PTO Class